Search Icon

 Dive Deeper

-A person’s sex is determined at conception.
-Males have a set of XY chromosomes and females have a set of XX chromosomes.
-These sex chromosomes determine whether the embryo develops as a male or female.
-Initially the gonads in both male and female embryos can develop as either testes or ovaries.
-Starting at 8 weeks gestation, an embryo with a Y-chromosome produces a factor known as SRY that simultaneously causes the gonads to begin maturing as testes and prevents them from maturing as ovaries.
-The testes, in turn, produce two important hormones: testosterone and anti-Mullerian Hormone, or AMH.
-In males, the testes starts producing and releasing testosterone by 10 weeks.
+Initially, the gonads in both male and female embryos can develop as either testes or ovaries.
+Starting at 9 weeks, an embryo with a Y-chromosome produces a factor known as SRY that simultaneously causes the gonads to begin maturing as testes and prevents them from maturing as ovaries.
+The testes, in turn, produce three important hormones: testosterone, dihydrotestosterone and AMH.
+In males, the testes start producing and releasing testosterone by 10 weeks.
 Testosterone allows the primitive male anatomy to mature, while AMH causes the primitive female structures to shrivel.
 The male internal ducts consist of a pair of tubes called the mesonephric ducts that will mature into the vas deferens and epididymis.
-The epididymis stores sperm, and the vas deferens is the sperm duct.
-1
+The epididymis stores sperm, and the vas deferens is the sperm duct.2

 At 10 weeks gestation, the external genitalia still look the same between boys and girls, but over the next 4 weeks they will become very distinct.
 Illustration: Reproductive organ development (Image Credit: Science Source)

-Around 12 weeks gestation, the external structures start to differentiate.
+Around 11 weeks gestation, the external structures start to differentiate.
 In males, the genital tubercle elongates and becomes the penis.
 The external folds fuse at the midline and become the scrotum.
-By 4 months, the male genitalia are mostly formed.
-In females, the genital tubercle elongates only slightly, forming the clitoris, and the surrounding folds become the labia.
-Most of the female reproductive structures are correctly positioned by 14 weeks.
-At this point, a doctor can usually tell if the baby is a boy or a girl by using an ultrasound.4
+By 14 weeks, the male genitalia are mostly formed.7 In females, the genital tubercle elongates only slightly, forming the clitoris, and the surrounding folds become the labia.
+Female external genitalia form between 13 and 22 weeks.8

 Sperm-egg fusion